Remediate Semi-Diplomatic Transcriptions

 You will have to add tagging for:

-Hungwords: follow the instructions in Encode Hungwords in Semi-Diplomatic Texts.
+Hungwords: follow the instructions in Encode Hungwords in Semi-Diplomatic Transcriptions.

-Rotated letters: follow the instructions in Encode Rotated Letters in Semi-Diplomatic Texts.
+Rotated letters: follow the instructions in Encode Rotated Letters in Semi-Diplomatic Transcriptions.

 Some abbreviations: follow the instructions in Encode Abbreviations in Semi-Diplomatic Transcriptions.